Homemade First-Aid Kit

 - There’s also a 1/2 oz tube of triple antibiotic ointment.
 I mainly spread this on blisters if they pop during a trip.
 I don’t need a full 1/2 oz and I could carry those little packets of the stuff, but I’d forget to resupply and the extra weight penalty is minor.

 - I have three small packets of Benadryl, Ibuprofen, and Imodium.
-The Benedryl is good to control an allergic reaction or to help me fall asleep at night if I'm too wound up.
+The Benedryl is good to control an allergic reaction or to help me fall asleep at night if I’m too wound up.
 The Ibuprofens are 600 mg each and only available via a prescription in this size.
-I mainly use them to control knee pain if it flairs up on a trip.
-I've never used the Imodium, but if I ever ingest bad water, I'll use them to control diarrhea and prevent dehydration until I can get medical attention.
-All of these pills are packed in EZ Dose Pill Pouches which are very handy mini-ziploc bags for packing very small stuff including pills and screw eyes.
-I always mark these with the expiration date of the drugs they contain, which you can see have expired, and need to be refreshed.
+I mainly use them to control knee pain if it flares up on a trip.
+I’ve never used the Imodium on a backpacking trip, but if I ever ingest bad water or rotten food, I’ll use them to control diarrhea and prevent dehydration until I can get medical attention.
+All of these pills are packed in Apex Pill Baggies which are very handy mini-ziploc bags for packing very small stuff including pills.
+I always mark these with the expiration date of the drugs they contain.
 As you can see, I have way more of these drugs than I need for a 3-day trip.
-I carry extras because I forget to resupply between trips, so I'll always have enough.
+I carry extras because I forget to resupply between trips, so I’ll always have enough.
 Again a minor weight penalty.

-- I bring two types of bandages with me.
-Butterfly band-aids which are good to close cuts and bigger sterile guaze pads which can be used to cover scrapes, heel blisters or larger wounds.
-I use the tape to hold the guaze on, but it can also be used to fashion a splint.
-If I have a blister, I sometimes tape it directly or use duct tape to keep it closed until I get home.
-However, I don't pop blisters if I can avoid it and just walk on them.
+- I bring three types of bandages and tape.
+Butterfly band-aids which are good to close cuts, bigger sterile gauze pads which can be used to cover scrapes or larger wounds, and leukotape, which is a very sticky tape that’s good for preventing hot spots from becoming blisters.
+If I have a blister, I’ll apply leukotape tape over it or pop it if it’s painful to drain the fluid.
+There’s a trick to packing pre-cut strips of leukotape so you don’t have to carry the roll.
+However, I don’t pop blisters if I can avoid it and just walk on them.
 In a week or two, the fluid in them reabsorbs into your skin.

 - The safety pins are good if you need to create a sling from your clothing.